AxelKrypton/Clean-code-good-practices/README.md

 This presentation has been prepared based on the «Clean code» book by Robert C. Martin, also known as uncle Bob.
 It was originally given in a C++ user group meeting and, therefore, the code examples are in C++, but the abstract ideas are totally independent from the programming language.
+In the [releases page](https://github.com/AxelKrypton/Clean-code-good-practices/releases) you can find the talk as PDF file.

 ## Note about LaTeX compilation